Hear what Emanu-El interfaith family members are saying:

 Yes.
 We conduct our worship services in English and Hebrew.
 We provide transliterated Hebrew and English translations of all Hebrew prayers and readings.

 Non-Jewish family members can participate in all services including b’nei mitzvah services, and other life cycle events.
-Everyone is welcome to attend services and all CEEBJ events.
+Everyone is welcome to attend services and all Emanu-El events.
 Please contact our rabbi to discuss how best to involve your family.